bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 ## Introduction

-In this challenge, you are to build a Smurfs village database utilizing Redux as your state management system.
+In this challenge, you will build a Smurfs village database utilizing Redux as your state management system.
 Build this challenge from the ground up using what you have learned about state management.

 ## Project Setup
 * [ ] Run npm install to install your dependencies.
 * [ ] Run npm start to run your frontend and backend code automatically.
 * [ ] Note your backend code will run automatically when your run npm start.
-There is no need to seperately run a server.js file and no means to test the server through postman or the browser.
+There is no need to separately run a server.js file and no means to test the server through postman or the browser.
 Feel free to ignore any messages related to MSW or mock service workers.

 ## Project Instructions

-In this project, you will build the reducer, actions and basic redux connects nessiary to display smurf data.
+In this project, you will build the reducer, actions and basic redux connects to display smurf data.
 You will be implementing both thunk and traditional redux actions.

-## API documentation
+## API Documentation

 * **[GET]** to `http://localhost:3333/smurfs`: returns the list of all smurfs objects.
 * **[POST]** to `http://localhost:3333/smurfs`: creates a new smurf object.
 Pass smurf data through the `body` of the request.